function61/varasto/docs/guide_setting-up-local-fs.md

         `-- dt8hr0to76a4236tmtuaaer6qith92crjir214snsihdlfmu0
 ```

-The reason Varasto creates subdirectories is that we don't end up having too many files in
+The reason Varasto creates subdirectories is so that we won't end up having too many files
-any one directory.
+in any one directory.

 Why call it a volume and not a disk?